DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 GET /delivery-partners
 ```

 Each delivery partner has a unique `delivery_partner_id`.
-This ID is required when confirming partnerships with a school and delivery partner.
+This ID is required when creating partnerships with a school and delivery partner.

 Lead providers can filter results by adding a `cohort` filter to the parameter.
 For example, `GET /delivery-partners?filter[cohort]=2024`.